giuliopanda/op-bulk-image-resizer/README.txt

 - It is optimized to speed up the bulk process.
 1000 images take a few minutes on a normal server.
 - You can enable the option to optimize images when uploaded to the server.
 - Allows you to decide the maximum size of the images and the quality in which they should be compressed.
-- Adds to media-library (list version) the possibility to select the images to be optimized
+- Adds to media-library (list version) the possibility to select the images to be optimized.
 - Still on media-library (list version) it adds an additional information column on the image.
-- Through graphics it allows you to monitor the status of the images on the server
+- Through graphics it allows you to monitor the status of the images on the server.
 - Ability to use specific hooks to customize optimization options.
+- It also resizes webp images.

  The GitHub repo can be found at [https://github.com/giuliopanda/bulk-image-resizer](https://github.com/giuliopanda/bulk-image-resizer).
 Please use the Support tab for potential bugs, issues, or enhancement ideas.